 The Economics major provides a critical examination of how the economic system works in the United States and throughout the world.
-The introductory courses are surveys of economic problems, policies, and theory; and the required courses in micro theory and macro theory give a deeper analytical foundation.
-Electives permit further study in a wide range of fields, including money and banking, international trade and finance, public sector economics, economic development, capital markets, inequality, industrial organization, environmental economics, and computational investing.
+The introductory courses are surveys of economic problems, policies, and theory; and the required courses in Microeconomic Theory and Macroeconomic Theory give a deeper analytical foundation.
+Electives permit further study in a wide range of fields, including money and banking, international trade and finance, public sector economics, economics of the family, economics of education, inequality, environmental economics, industrial organization, and computational investing.

 The B.A. in Economics has been classified as STEM (CIP Code 45.0603: Econometrics and Quantitative Economics).
 Students in STEM degree programs can apply for a 24-month STEM extension of F1 Optional Practical Training (OPT).

 Principles of Economics (ECON1101) is a 4-credit course, with 3 hours of lecture and a 1-hour discussion section.
 This satisfies one of the University’s two Social Science Core requirements.
 Qualifying Advanced Placement (AP) scores on both Micro and Macro allow to the student to place out of ECON1101 (and later take an Economics elective to replace 1101 to ensure the appropriate number of courses needed to satisfy the minor/major/concentration).
 For the classes of 2025 and before, qualifying AP exams on both Micro and Macro also satisfy the second Social Science Core requirement.
 For the classes of 2026 and after, only one Social Science Core requirement is satisfied with the qualifying AP score in Micro or Macro; completing ECON1101 will allow these students to satisfy the second Social Science Core requirement, however.